AkitoHamamoto/furima-32086/README.md

 ### Association

-- belongs_to :user, through: :user_info
+- belongs_to :user
-- has_one :item
+- belongs_to :item
 - belongs_to :user_info